ChrisBarrett2/FollowerSetGraphs/README.md

 (b) Triples (from, to, label) denoting the source the range and the label of each edge.

 Note: Concatenation is on the right here.
-Concatenation was assumed on the left in [21].
 You can pass from left to right simply by reversing the words.